Bananenn/DV516-assignment-1/README.md

 I am happy with my implementation was fun to see how much easier it was with the library
 ### Results
 ![img not found](Pictures/Task4.png)
+Time to complete (on my pc) 3s to compute above image